January 4th 2017

 How can I find a nutrition expert to suit my needs?
 There seem to be a lot of 'experts' out there these days…

 Referrals tend to be how most people connect with a nutritional therapist but you can also search for registered nutritional therapists on the BANT (British Association for Applied Nutrition & Nutritional Therapy) website.
 Nutritional therapists who are registered with BANT follow their code of conduct to ensure best practice.

-There’s a big difference in levels of qualifications between nutritional therapists, dietitians and any other nutrition or health professional.
+There’s a big difference in levels of qualifications between nutritional therapists, dietitians and any other nutrition or health professionals.
 Always make sure that the person you are seeing is registered with a professional body, as you can then rest assured that they will be meeting certain standards in both their training and practice.